imzqqq/chat/website/spec/content/_index.md

 Events are not limited to the types defined in this specification.
 New or custom event types can be created on a whim using the Java package naming convention.
-For example, a `com.example.game.score` event can be sent by clients and other clients would receive it through Chat, assuming the client has access to the `com.example` namespace.
+For example, a `com.example.game.score` event can be sent by clients and other clients would receive it through Matrix, assuming the client has access to the `com.example` namespace.
 {{% /boxes/note %}}